OxfordOutlander/clauderules/_claude/patterns/assisted_search_pattern.md

 - When human judgment between search steps is required
 - When low latency is more important than completeness

+## OpenAI Web Search Implementation Notes

+This pattern has been updated to reflect the current OpenAI API implementation (as of April 2025) for web search.
+Important changes from previous versions:

+1. **Tools API for Web Search**
+   - The current API uses the tools framework with `"type": "web_search"`
+   - Web search is implemented as a tool rather than a separate API feature
+   - Standard tools parameters and patterns apply

+2. **Model Recommendations**
+   - Web search is available with GPT-4.1-mini
+   - Also works with other GPT-4 variants
+   - Lower cost models like gpt-3.5-turbo may not support web search functionality

+3. **Parameter Implementation**
+   - Use `tool_choice="auto"` to let the model decide when to use web search
+   - Using `tool_choice={"type": "web_search"}` forces web search usage
+   - Temperature and top_p parameters are compatible and can be adjusted

+4. **Response Structure**
+   - Web search responses may include `tool_calls` data
+   - The response will have the same structure as other tool responses
+   - The content will directly contain the synthesized search results

+5. **Error Handling Requirements**
+   - Always implement fallback to simulated search
+   - Check for API compatibility errors
+   - Structure code to gracefully degrade when web search is unavailable

+This implementation provides backward compatibility with previous approaches while ensuring forward compatibility with the current API.

 ## Related Patterns

 - **Instructor Pattern**: For structured data extraction